EANorwayService/EA-Groups-CRM/README.md

 ![How to find ID for member list](images/memberlistId.png)

 Then, go to your project in Google App Script and make sure you are in CRMsetup.gs.
 Find line 14 where it says **MEMBERLIST_ID**, and enter the ID of the member list between the quotationmarks.
 Do not remove the quotationmarks.
-Save the script by selecting "File" and "Save". br/>
+Save the script by selecting **File > Save.** br/>

 ![Where to add ID for list of members](images/addMemberListId.png)

-### Step 4: Enter a name for your CRM-system folder in CRMsetup.gs
+### Step 4: Enter a name for your CRM-system folder in CRMsetup.gs (Optional)
 While in your project on Google App Script and in CRMsetup.gs, find line 18 where it says **NEW_FOLDER_NAME**.
 Enter the name of your CRM-system.
 You can choose to not change the name, and then it will be called CRM-system.

 ### Step 5: Add the ID of the destination folder to CRMsetup.gs
 Choose a secure folder on Google/Team Drive with the sharing settings of your liking (but your Google account must have full access).
 Make sure that you are logged into your preferred user account.
 This folder will be the location of your CRM-system.
 Find the ID of that Google Drive folder between the last two backslashes.
 Copy the ID, and do not include the backslashes. <br/>
 ![How to find ID for folder](images/teamDriveId.png) <br/>

 Then, go to your project in Google App Script and make sure you are in CRMsetup.gs.
 Find line 22 where it says **DRIVE_FOLDER_ID**, and enter the ID of the destination folder between the quotationmarks.
 Do not remove the quotationmarks.
-Save the script by selecting "File" and "Save". br/>
+Save the script by selecting **File > Save.** <br/>
 ![Where to add folder ID](images/addFolderId.png) <br/>

 ### Step 6: Try to run setupCRM() function in CRMsetup.gs